 I wish you the best of luck on your healing journey!

 P.S.
-You can also download a free Thyroid Diet Guide, 10 Thyroid friendly recipes, and the Nutrient Depletions and Digestion chapter of my Root Cause book for free by signing up for my weekly newsletter.
+You can also download a free Thyroid Diet Guide, 10 thyroid-friendly recipes, and the Nutrient Depletions and Digestion chapter of my first book for free, by signing up for my weekly newsletter.
 You will also receive occasional updates about new research, resources, giveaways, and helpful information.

 References